ROLE

 PHYSICAL ACTIVITIES AND REQUIREMENTS OF THIS POSITION

-PHYSICAL STRENGTH: The employee must occasionally lift and/or move up to 25 pounds (unassisted) as well as stand, sit, bend, kneel, squat, and walk for long periods of time
+Physical Strength: The employee will regularly be required to lift and/or move up to 40 pounds (unassisted) as well as stand, sit, bend, kneel, squat, and walk for long periods of time

 WORKING CONDITIONS